 There was a concern that whilst there are items still to be further investigated there is the potential for unforeseen consequences of the proposal.
 An additional concern was raised by a Supplier Member that the impact on prices was more pronounced than anticipated and that a lot of the changes were increases to prices.
 A discussion ensued around the need for more analysis on this modification to address potential unintended consequences.
 The RAs confirmed that the genesis of this modification was to look at implementing something that could be actioned quickly and SEMO will provide further analysis in due course.
-They noted that the unintended consequences of not implementing the proposal could be greater than those of implementing it which was echoed by other committee members and detailed analysis could take a long time while the risk of the event re-occurring still persists.
+They noted that the unintended consequences of not implementing the proposal could be greater than those of implementing it which was echoed by other committee members but detailed analysis could take a long time while the risk of the event re-occurring still persists.

 Discussion also took place regarding the interaction of this proposal with a wider RA consultation on some related issues with some expressing concerns that those interactions may form the basis of an argument against implementing the proposal.
 SEMO and the Regulatory Authorities noted that this proposal is only one of a number of potential items that will be looked at while reiterating that implementation of this proposal does not preclude consideration of any of the other options.
 It was also noted in this context that the Regulatory Authorities and the SEM Committee have expressed support for implementing the provisions of this proposal as a matter of urgency.
+It was further noted by the RAs that, in the context of the upcoming consultation, should the process/ outcome of that consultation show that there may be better ways to address the underlying issue here then as long as the underlying issue continues to be addressed then the RAs are open to alternatives arising from the consultation including the consideration of alternative mods even if it means a row-back on this particular Mod_09_19.

-Some members reiterated that they remained uncomfortable with the approach of implementing the proposal while the unexpected price changes in the model where locational constraints were not binding were yet to be investigated.
+Some members reiterated that they remained uncomfortable with the approach of implementing the proposal while the unexpected price changes in the model where locational constraints were not binding were yet to be fully investigated.
+Following a question from a Supplier Member the RA Representative confirmed that their analysis focussed on the 24th January specifically and at a more macro level for the remainder of the data set and therefore they had not had the opportunity to identify the instances of price changes when the locational constraints were not binding.
 One member stated their view that since there is only six months’ worth of data since the start of I-SEM, and a majority of the prices may be subject to repricing, that further analysis was warranted.
 They went on to state their concerns as to where the locational signal will come from in future if the balancing market signal that the high prices observed have given in relation to generation shortfall in Northern Ireland are removed via this proposal.

 The Regulatory Authorities noted that their concerns around locational signals being in the balancing market and the risks associated with maintaining the north-south locational constraint whilst acknowledging the importance of locational signals in the general sense and noting that they would continue to take this into consideration in their decision making.
-The RAs stated that the energy market was not intended to represent locational signals as these should therefore appear in the ex-ante markets also, and noted that the Capacity Market and Ancillary Services payment schemes were the intended mechanisms intended to reflect locational issues.
+The RAs stated that the energy market should reflect the all-island SEM price and was not intended to represent locational issues.
+Locational issues do not appear in the ex-ante markets, and it was noted that the Capacity Market and Ancillary Services payment schemes were the proper mechanisms intended to reflect locational issues..